rachaelbay/HETHClimate/README.md

-# HETHClimate
+This repository contains all code for the following manuscript:

-Scripts for Hermit Thrush paper on genetic and morphological change over time
+Adams NA, Dias T, Skeen HR, Pegan T, Winger B, Ruegg K, Weeks B, Bay R. Genetic and morphological shifts associated with climate change in a migratory bird.